aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

 7. Remove the table column.
 8. Save the modified presentation.

-This Java code shows you how to remove a row or column from a table:
+This PHP code shows you how to remove a row or column from a table:

 ```php
   $pres = new Presentation();